A Communication-First Account of Explanation: Explaining Explanation

 For example, $\mathcal{M}_{\{c, s\}}$ is the causal structure corresponding to the case in which the pigeon pecks at the target iff it is crimson \textit{or} scarlet.
 We can then define Bob's knowledge state

 So Bob considers four possible causal situations possible: $\mathcal{M}_{\{s\}}$, $\mathcal{M}_{\{c, s\}}$, $\mathcal{M}_{\{b, s\}}$ and $\mathcal{M}_{\{b, c, s\}}$.

 In the example above, the actual causal situation is given by $\mathcal{M}_{\{c, s\}}$; the pigeon pecks at any red target, regardless of whether it is crimson or scarlet.
 Suppose that Bob is facing a decision problem which is sensitive to the exact causal situation; say, he wants to demonstrate the pigeon's pecking abilities, and is wondering what colour targets to purchase (should he buy scarlet only, scarlet and crimson, scarlet and blue, or targets of any of the colours?).
-We can model this using the following pay-off matrix:

-where, for example, $a_{\{c,s\}}$ represents the case in which Bob buys both crimson and scarlet targets to use.
+We can model this using the pay-off matrix in \autoref{table: Bob's decision problem in pigeon pecking}, where, for example, $a_{\{c,s\}}$ represents the case in which Bob buys both crimson and scarlet targets to use.

 Suppose Alice has four utterances available, with the following interpretations:

 Suppose, as in the example, the actual causal structure is $\mathcal{M}_{\{c, s\}}$.
 Then clearly it is better for the speaker to cite that the target is red than that the target is crimson.
 In particular, the pragmatic listener $L$ will \textit{correctly} infer that the actual structure is \textit{not} $\mathcal{M}_{\{b, c, s\}}$ from the fact that the speaker \textit{didn't} cite the target's being coloured as the cause.
 Similarly, if the speaker cites the target's being crimson, the pragmatic listener will \textit{incorrectly} infer that the structure is $\mathcal{M}_{\{s\}}$, since otherwise the speaker would have cited some other cause.\footnote{Readers familiar with RSA will note the similarity between this analysis and the way that RSA accounts for (e.g.) scalar implicature.}